witnet/witnet-rust/docs/protocol/data-requests/radon/functions.md

     ```

 !!! warning ""
-    Some functions that compare individual values to the values in the `Array` are pointless if used along the
+    Some filtering functions that compare individual values to the
+    values in the `Array` are pointless if used along the `some`
-    `some` operator as they will make it return `False` every time.
+    operator as they will make it return `False` every time.
     These include:

     - `top`
     - `bottom`